eHarmony/vw-webservice/README.md

 #### Building VW Web Service

-Now that we have vowpal wabbit up and running, we just need to make sure that the web service knows the host and port where the deamon lives.
+Now that we have vowpal wabbit up and running, we just need to make sure that the web service knows the host and port where the daemon lives.
 Edit the config:

 ```
 vim vw-webservice/src/main/resources/vw-webservice.properties